addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

 ### MVC Applied To The Web

 The web heavily relies on the HTTP protocol, which is stateless.
 This means that there is not a constantly open connection between the browser and server; each request instantiates a new communication channel between the two.
 Once the request initiator (e.g. a browser) gets a response the connection is closed.
-This fact creates a completely different context when compared to the one of the operating systems on which many of the original MVC ideas were developed.
+This fact creates a completely different context when compared to one of the operating systems on which many of the original MVC ideas were developed.
 The MVC implementation has to conform to the web context.

 An example of a server-side web application framework which tries to apply MVC to the web context is [Ruby On Rails](http://guides.rubyonrails.org/).